The newspaper El País takes stock of the 10 years of the Catalan Law of transparència highlighting the work done by the AOC

 During these 10 years of practical application of the Law there are many learnings that we must take into account.
 Some highlights are:

-it is necessary to strengthen the transparency of activities with interest groups that influence public policies.
+• it is necessary to strengthen the transparència of activities with interest groups that influence public policies.

-it is necessary to promote transparency by default, automating the publication of information on transparency portals from the systematic opening of information system data.
+• it is necessary to promote the transparència by default, automating the publication of information on portals transparència based on the systematic opening of data in information systems.